alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ### Metrics exporter app with StatsD

 To use the metrics exporter, you deploy it as an app on PaaS.
-Refer to the [metrics exporter readme documentation](https://github.com/alphagov/paas-metric-exporter/blob/master/README.md) for more information on supported metrics.
+Refer to the [metrics exporter README documentation](https://github.com/alphagov/paas-metric-exporter/blob/master/README.md) for more information on supported metrics.

 Before you set up the metrics exporter app, you will need: